On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: Proof of the theorem

-Let $G$ be a countable $K$-quasiconformal group of homeomorphisms on a Riemannian manifold $(M,g)$.
-The countability of $G$ together with Theorem~\ref{rqr} imply that we can find a $G$-invariant measurable subset $N$ of $M$ which is of full measure and every $\phi\in G$ is differentiable on $N$ with a non-vanishing Jacobian determinant.
+\begin{proof}[Proof of Theorem~\ref{mainthm}] Let $\Gamma$ be a countable $K$-quasiconformal group of homeomorphisms on a Riemannian manifold $(M,g)$.
+The countability of $\Gamma$ together with Theorem~\ref{rqr} imply that we can find a $\Gamma$-invariant measurable subset $N$ of $M$ which is of full measure and every $\phi\in \Gamma$ is differentiable on $N$ with a non-vanishing Jacobian determinant.
 By the properties of $N$, we can define a set valued section $E: N\rightarrow \mathcal{S}$ by

-The Riemannian $K$-quasiconformality of the mappings in $G$ will give a uniform bound for the diameter of each set $E(p)\subset \mathcal{S}_p$.
-To see this, let $p\in N$ and $\phi\in G$ be arbitrary, and choose a local trivialization of $\mathcal{S}$ on a neighborhood of $p$ as in~\eqref{loc_triv}.
+The Riemannian $K$-quasiconformality of the mappings in $\Gamma$ will give a uniform bound for the diameter of each set $E(p)\subset \mathcal{S}_p$.
+To see this, let $p\in N$ and $\phi\in \Gamma$ be arbitrary, and choose a local trivialization of $\mathcal{S}$ on a neighborhood of $p$ as in~\eqref{loc_triv}.
 We calculate the fiber distance between $\phi_N^*g$ and $g$ at $p$.
 In a local trivialization, we have by~\eqref{distance_in_P} that

 On the right hand side we have the distance of the representation matrices in the typical fiber $\mathcal{P}$.

 In the local trivialization, the representation matrix of $g$ is just the identity matrix $I$.
 Accordingly, the representation matrix of $\phi^*g$ equals that of $g^{-1}\phi^*g$.
 Therefore the equation~\eqref{fib_dist} reads